22 The t-statistic and t-distribution

 Published

-The distriubution that the t-statistic follows was described in a famous paper (Student 1908) by “Student”, a pseudonym for William Sealy Gosset.
+The distribution that the t-statistic follows was described in a famous 1908 paper (Student 1908) by “Student” — a pseudonym for William Sealy Gosset, who worked at the Guinness brewery and published anonymously because his employer treated statistical methods as a trade secret.

-Before talking about the t-distribution and t-scores, lets review the Z-score, its relation to the normal distribution, and probability.
+Before we talk about t-scores, let’s review the Z-score, its relationship to the normal distribution, and how it turns into a probability.

 The Z-score is defined as:

-where \(\mu\) is a the population mean from which \(x\) is drawn and \(\sigma\) is the population standard deviation (taken as known, not estimated from the data).
+where \(\mu\) is the population mean that \(x\) is drawn from and \(\sigma\) is the population standard deviation — taken as known, not estimated from the data.
+In words: a Z-score says how many standard deviations a value sits from the mean.

-For example, let’s assume that our “population” is known and it truly has a mean 0 and standard deviation 1.
-If we have observations drawn from that population, we can assign a probability of seeing that observation by random chance under the assumption that the null hypothesis is TRUE.
+For example, suppose our “population” is known and truly has a mean of 0 and a standard deviation of 1 (the standard normal).
+For any observation drawn from that population, we can assign a probability of seeing a value that extreme by random chance — under the assumption that the null hypothesis is TRUE.

-For each value of zscore, let’s calculate the p-value and put the results in a data.frame.
+For each value of zscore, let’s calculate the probability and collect the results in a data.frame.
+We’ll name it pdat (for “probability data”) so it doesn’t collide with the df we use later for degrees of freedom.

 zscore = zscore,